MGM Grand fire: Spread of smoke

 Due to faulty smoke dampers within the ventilation duct network, the toxic fumes circulated throughout the hotel's air conditioning system, accelerating the spread of the poisonous gases.
 The continued operation of the resort's ventilation system contributed to the fire's harmful effect.
 On the casino floor, there was no outlet for the smoke, which was spread into the hotel tower by the ventilation system.
 Smoke rapidly filled the resort's telephone switchboard room, and operators there only had enough time to warn people on the casino floor.
 Hotel guests were not notified of the fire, as the switchboard operators had to evacuate.
 The elevator shafts were located above the restaurant and casino, which also helped the smoke to spread.
 Guests, who earlier had found that the fire doors in some stairwells locked automatically, had propped them open for convenience.
 However, this allowed more smoke to spread.

 Sprinkler rule exceptions

 Sprinklers were located on the first two floors and the top floor of the resort.
 The casino and restaurants were not protected by a fire sprinkler system because they were exempt from rules requiring sprinklers in areas occupied 24 hours a day.
 A Clark County building inspector granted the exemption—despite the opposition of fire marshals—reasoning that a fire would be quickly noticed by occupants and contained with portable fire extinguishers.
 When the fire started in The Deli restaurant, it was no longer open 24 hours per day; it was closed at the time of the fire.
 Although some sprinklers were in the resort, they were not located anywhere near the fire.
 A full sprinkler system would have cost $192,000.
-Because of the cost, MGM only installed the minimum number of sprinklers as required, during the resort's construction.
+Because of the cost, MGM installed only the minimum number of sprinklers required by the building code at the time of the resort's construction.